sandeep-kalla/VS-Code-clone-using-React/README.md

-# Welcome to Code Playground! 🚀
+# Welcome to VS Code Web Edition! 🚀

 Are you a developer looking for a sleek and modern code editor to showcase your skills?
-Look no further than **Code Playground**!
+Look no further than **VS Code Web Edittion**!
 Our web-based code editor is designed to provide a seamless coding experience, allowing you to write, execute, and share your code with ease.

 ## Features 🎨